george-hawkins/japanese/README.md

 See _Dogen_'s [playlist](https://www.youtube.com/playlist?list=PLxMXdmBM9wPvsySiMoBzgh8d68xqKz1YP).
 It starts with lots of short videos and then ends with a 2h 30m lecture.
 His [Patreon](https://www.patreon.com/dogen) also has lots of pitch-accent, pronunciation and phonetics material.

-See _Jouzu Juls_'s japanese pronounciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.:
+See _Jouzu Juls_'s japanese pronunciation [video](https://www.youtube.com/watch?v=aOxRYmWDaF4) that recommends _Dogen_'s video but adds really useful pointers, e.g.:

 * Using [minimal pairs](https://en.wikipedia.org/wiki/Minimal_pair) - he recommends the paid [Migaku Pitch Trainer](https://pitch-demo.migaku.io/) (but also mentions a free alternative - see below, it's the one Trenton mentions too).
 * And if the whole thing is a complete struggle, he recommends a similar minimal pairs site but for music that has a [pitch section](https://www.musicca.com/exercises/circle/12) and an [interval section](https://www.musicca.com/exercises/circle/18) to get your brain attuned to the whole idea.